oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 ## 5.4 Profile 4: Security Advisory

-This profile SHOULD be used to provide information which are related to vulnerabilities and corresponding remediations.
+This profile SHOULD be used to provide information which is related to vulnerabilities and corresponding remediations.

 A CSAF document SHALL fulfill the following requirements to satisfy the profile "Security Advisory":